tonybillings/gamepad-mouse/readme.md

 **Start Button** -> Windows key (which brings up the Start menu).

+**Back+Start Buttons** -> Show the virtual on-screen keyboard.
+NOTE: requires this app to be run with administrative privileges!

 Currently there is no way to change the mapping via a config file, but using the existing code as a guide it wouldn't be hard to change the mappings to your liking!

 ## Cursor Movement